NachoGz/nachogz/README.md

 ## 👋 Hi, I'm Ignacio Gomez

-🔭 I'm a fourth-year computer science student with a strong interest in backend development, distributed systems, AI and cybersecurity.
+🔭 I'm a fourth-year computer science student with a strong interest in distributed systems, ML and cybersecurity.

 ⚡ I'm enthusiastic about learning and working with different aspects of computer science, with a particular focus on building reliable and secure systems.
 Currently exploring opportunities to apply and develop my skills in these areas.

-🌱 I’m currently learning Go

 <!--
 **NachoGz/nachogz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.